(For a synopsis of the tragedy, please see What was the Golden Calf?)

 How did the Jewish people go from the Divinely gifted exalted spiritual level necessary to receive the Torah in all its glory to worshiping an idol only 40 days later?

-The Original Fake News and It's Twin: Fake Fear
+The Original Fake News & It's Twin: Fake Fear

 Or did they?